Home

 Click on any of the images on this page for full size/full resolution pic.

-One of the blogs I follow regularly is Mark Peacock's Appalachian Trails, and a post about this trail in May of this year piqued my interest in exploring this area.
+One of the blogs I follow regularly is Mark Peacock's Appalachian Trails, and a post about this trail in May, 2010 piqued my interest in exploring this area.
+After my first trip there, I fell in love with the area, and have since made many, many trips back there.

 The trailhead is easy to find ... it is right where NC highway 261 (which becomes TN highway 143) crosses the North Carolina/Tennessee line.
 Note that for folks coming from NC, it is probably easier to get to this trailhead from the NORTH.
 I live south of Asheville, NC, and took I-26 north to Unicoi, TN, and then took highway 107 towards Limestone Cove, picking up highway 173 there.
 Follow that to 173's juncture with 19E.
 Turn right onto 19E, and follow that to the community of Roan Mountain, where you will turn right onto 143, coming to the trailhead in 13 miles.
 Driving time from Asheville was just over 2 hours.

-If one were to come from the south, you'd meander on back roads for a much longer driving time, going thru Burnsville, to Bakersville, and then north to this gap.
+If one were to come from the south, you'd meander on back roads, going thru Burnsville, to Bakersville, and then north to this gap.
+Driving time is about the same, but the curvy mountain roads really slow you down.

-Once you do arrive at Carvers Gap, you'll note that the AT also crosses at this point.
+Once you do arrive at Carvers Gap, you'll note that the Appalachian Trail also crosses at this point.
 To get to Grassy Ridge Bald, one heads north on the AT (across the highway from the parking area).

 GPX data for download: Carvers Gap to Grassy Ridge Trail.